LLNL/Abmarl/docs/src/gridworld.rst

 GridWorld Simulation Framework
 ==============================

-Abmarl provides a GridWorld Simulation Framework for setting up varieties of Agent Based Simulations, which can be connected to Reinforcement Learning algorithms through Abmarl's AgentBasedSimulation interface.
+Abmarl provides a GridWorld Simulation Framework for setting up grid-based Agent Based Simulations, which can be connected to Reinforcement Learning algorithms through Abmarl's :ref:`AgentBasedSimulation <abs>` interface.

 Framework Design
 ----------------

-The GridWorld Simulation Framework utilizes a modular design that allows developers to create new features and plug them in as components of the simulation.
+The GridWorld Simulation Framework utilizes a modular design that allows users to create new features and plug them in as components of the simulation.
 Every component inherits from the GridWorldBaseComponent class and has a reference to the grid and the dictionary of agents.

 A GridWorldSimulation is composed of a dictionary of Agents, a Grid, and various Components.
-It follows the AgentBasedSimulation interface and relies on the components themselves to implement the pieces of the interface.
+It follows the :ref:`AgentBasedSimulation <abs>` interface and leverages the components themselves to implement the pieces of the interface.
 For example, a simulation might look something like this: